Tracerneo/Cyberpunk-General/README.txt

 >> Contains:
 Circumventing surveillance, in meatspace
 Encrypting your communications on the grid
-EFF fights for your freedom
 Search engines that respect your freedoms
 Mesh network technology
-Build your own GSM cellphone network
+Build your own GSM network
 Things for your smartphone
 BBS
 Public UNIX systems